jhpyle/docassemble/demo.md

   interviews.
 It also defines basic variables like "user" and sets the names of icons that you can use to "decorate" your questions.

-  The "basic-questions.yml" file is in the docassemble.base package, in the directory docassemble/base/data/questions.
+  The "basic-questions.yml" comes from the docassemble.base package and is located in the directory docassemble/base/data/questions.

   You can include question files from other packages by explicitly referring to their package names.
 E.g.,